atulgond/Town-Treasure/readme.md

 Contributions:
-Ashwini Kumar singh(Lead) : Home Page And Jwt(JSON web Token) Pratush shyam Gupt : Login,Signup
+Ashwini Kumar singh(Lead) : Home Page And Jwt(JSON web Token) ,
+Pratush shyam Gupt : Login,Signup ,
-Akshay Kumar : Booking Services
+Akshay Kumar : Booking Services ,
-Atul Gond : Contact us,About Us And Navbar
+Atul Gond : Contact us,About Us And Navbar ,
-Shrishti Dubey : Exploring City Services
+Shrishti Dubey : Exploring City Services ,

+Technologies Used:
+Html , Css , React , Tailwind , Spring Boot

 Details of the Project:

 Town Treasure: Your Ultimate Town Travel Companion Welcome to Town Treasure, the ultimate application designed to make town traveling a delightful and hassle-free experience.
 Whether you are a local resident or a visitor, Town Treasure offers a comprehensive suite of features to help you explore, book, and enjoy your time in town to the fullest.